lowRISC/lowrisc-site/content/docs/refresh-v0.6/development.md

 Which should eventually drop into a qemu riscv user shell.
 We use this facility to prepare the root filing system for debian-riscv

+    apt install -f
+    apt install locales
     dpkg-reconfigure locales

-    apt install -f
+Various questions will be asked, say no to using dash as the default system shell.
+You set your locale to a suitable value for your region.

     passwd root
     "Enter new UNIX password:"
     "Retype new UNIX password:"
     "passwd: password updated successfully"

+This naturally will be the root password for the RISCV system.

     exit

-The apt might have to be repeated a couple of times due to mutual dependencies.
 Now the rootfs is ready to copy to the NFS mount point / SD-Card

     sudo umount work/debian-riscv64-chroot/proc work/debian-riscv64-chroot/dev/pts work/debian-riscv64-chroot/dev
     sudo mkdir -p /mnt/nfs